 - 1/2 cup crumbled feta

-- Put tomatoes and olive oil in a skillet or non-stick pan and saute.
+- Heat the olive oil in a skillet or non-stick pan and add the tomatoes.

-- Keep mixing until all juices have evaporated and become a dense sauce.
+- Keep mixing until all juices have evaporated and it become a dense sauce.

 Serve with a Greek Salad and crusty bread.

 You can find many more Greek recipes in my cookbook «More Than A Greek Salad», and «Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!» both available on all Amazon stores.

 Kagianas with Kafkalithres and Pasto